shivshankardayal/full-website/algebra/source/ratio.rst

 Common Properties of Ratios
 ===========================
-A ratio of greater inequality is diminished and a ratio of less inequality is increased if we add same quanitty to both its terms.
+A ratio of greater inequality is diminished and a ratio of less inequality is increased if we add same quantity to both its terms.

 Let :math:`\frac{a}{b}` be a ratio and we add :math:`x` to both its terms so we have :math:`\frac{a+x}{b+x}` as our new ratio.